Netsaken/UMSL-CS-4760-Project/README.txt

 I can easily tell which process generated each part of the output, and there don't seem to be any differences no matter how many times I run the program.
 I noticed that setting n to 1 prints all processes at once, but this likely worked in step 6 as well.

+8. The program prints IDs in reverse order, but the text is printed by each process in normal order.

+Problems Encountered:
+- I commented out one of the "perror" calls, since it would get called on every iteration and I wasn't sure if that was correct.
+- When running the program with more than 1 process on Hoare, only the first process will print the text from the file, while the rest will only print garbage.
+This did not happen on my home machine, so I'm not sure what went wrong.